-My late mother, who was my first teacher, met Bettleheim's accusations of "refrigerator mothers" responsible for the vast waste of autism, by obtaining a teaching credential, studying special education in the doctoral programs at Michigan State University, and devoting her time to creating one of the earliest personalized autism interventions of the 1960s.
+My late mother, who was my first teacher, obtained a teaching credential, studying special education in the doctoral programs at Michigan State University, and dropping out of her Ph.D. program to devote her time to creating one of the earliest personalized autism interventions of the 1960s for me.

-My mother provided me with many activities and challenges to develop and enhance my high functioning autism savant abilities, including reading interventions to enable me to regularly read complex materials of interest such as Scientific American by age 5, swimming to enable me to pass the junior lifesaving course at our local high school by age 11, ballet to enable me to reach levels on toe by age 12 with invitations to dance in annual recitals, music with the flute and recorder to enable my invitation to and participation on the All City Band in my community by age 12, and therapuetic horseback riding that ultimately integrated me into the mainstream of American competition to enable me to achieve a U.S. National A/O Hunter Championship by age 19 -- qualifying for, competing at, and playing along my journey, at Madison Square Garden three times.
+My mother provided me with many activities and challenges to develop and enhance my autism savant abilities, including banning me from watching movies or TV (except for very limited shows) 24/7 to try to teach me to be able to read; swimming to enable me to pass the junior lifesaving course at our local high school by age 11; ballet to enable me to reach levels on toe by age 12 (because I was an autistic toe-walker) with invitations to dance in annual recitals; music with the flute and recorder to help my ability to communicate, with invitation to and participation on the All City Band in my community by age 12; and therapeutic horseback riding that ultimately integrated me into the mainstream of American competition to enable me to achieve a U.S. National A/O Hunter Championship by age 19 -- qualifying for and competing at Madison Square Garden three times.

 My Mom initially taught me communication using pictures because I only had two words by age 2.9 months.

 Pica and Stimming:

 June 15, 1957 - 14 months, mouthing objects, stimming.
 "Licking or mouthing objects is classified as a stim."
 Stimming, http://aspierations.blogspot.com/2010/08/justins-middle-school-orientation-part.html .